 The medical profession believes addiction to be a chronic brain disorder that’s on par with diabetes and heart disease.
 It recognizes the combination of genetic predisposition, environmental conditioning, and behavioral elements as the causes.
 Just as untreated heart disease has far-reaching consequences, so does untreated addiction.
 Chemical dependency doesn’t get better on its own.

 For diabetes, you visit a doctor, take medications, and make lifestyle changes.
 Moreover, there’s frequent monitoring.
-For addiction, you have the option of enrolling in luxury addiction therapy services.
-There, you understand how the condition affects you and how to manage it.
+For addiction, you have the option of enrolling in addiction therapy services, where you will learn to understand how the condition affects you and how to manage it.

 - Gender-specific tracks that focus on your unique needs